rstudio/sortable/Readme.md

 ### Good Widgets Work in Shiny

 It only works as an output right now, but of course I want it to be an input (*I'll try*) also.
-Let's see it s an output.
+Let's see it as an output.

 ```r
 library(shiny)